7 Affordable Things to Do with Kids in Miami

 Everglades National Park

 An officially designated World Heritage Site, the subtropical network of wetlands, swamps, lakes, rivers, prairies and grasslands that make up the Everglades are among the jewels in Miami’s crown.
-About 45 kilometres west of Downtown, the area’s unique landscapes and wildlife can be explored independently or as part of an organised tour, such as that operated by acclaimed local agency Big Dave Tours.
-Their 5-hour excursion starts with a fascinating walk through the vast wilderness before boarding a hovercraft for more wildlife spotting opportunities during a thrilling airboat ride.
-Pricing starts at $29 per person and includes pick-up and drop-off in Miami Beach.
+About 45 kilometres west of Downtown, the area’s unique landscapes and wildlife can be explored independently or as part of an organised tour.
+Many excursions start with a walk through the vast wilderness before boarding a hovercraft for more wildlife spotting opportunities during a thrilling airboat ride.
+Pricing for tours usually starts from around $29 per person.

 Miami Children’s Theatre